-The weather is getting progressively colder and with that the desire to go out and commute/walk to the gym and do upper body workout proportionally drops.
+The weather is getting progressively colder and with that the desire to go out and commute/walk to the gym and do a no equipment upper body workout proportionally drops.

 In a perfect world, we would have warm weather all year round and workouts in the park would be the usual go-to (or at least the walks to the gym would be much more enjoyable).

 But since I don’t believe that for the majority of us this is going to happen any time soon, I here present to you a quick and sweaty upper body workout that requires zero equipment.

 In general, I like to stick with no more than 4 or 5 movements per workout, so that I can be fully focused on their form and engaging the right muscles.